Kirakiller1547/Noflix/README.md

 ## 📖 About

-**Noflix** is an Android app that helps you organize and manage your favorite **Movies**, **TV Shows**, and **AI websites** — all in one clean, unified interface.
-No more juggling bookmarks or switching between apps to track what you're watching or which AI tools you use.
+**Noflix** is an Android app that helps you organize and manage bookmarks for **Movies**, **TV Shows**, and **AI websites** in one clean, unified interface — so you don't have to juggle browser bookmarks or switch between apps to keep track of what you're watching or which AI tools you use.

 ## ✨ Features

-- 🎬 Track and organize Movies & TV Shows
+- 🎬 Organize bookmarks for Movies & TV Shows
-- 🤖 Manage and quick-access your favorite AI websites
+- 🤖 Manage quick-access links to your favorite AI websites
 - 🔍 Fast search and filtering
 - 🎨 Clean, modern UI
-- 📱 Lightweight and offline-friendly
+- 📱 Lightweight and works offline

 ## 🚀 Getting Started